Nair Service Society

 The Nair Service Society (NSS) is an organisation created for the social advancement and welfare of the Nair community that is found primarily in the state of Kerala in Southern part of India.
-It was established under the leadership of Mannathu Padmanaban.
+It was established under the leadership of Mannathu Padmanabha Pillai.
 The NSS is a three-tier organisation with Karayogams at the base level, Taluk Unions at the intermediate level and a central headquarters operating from Perunna, Changanassery in Kerala.
-G. Sukumaran Nair is the present General Secretary.
+G. Sukumaran Nair is currently the General Secretary, since June 2011.

-The Society owns and manages many educational institutions, hospitals, hostels and agricultural estates.
+The Society owns and manages many educational institutions, hospitals, hostels, guesthouses, and estates.

 Origins

-The Nair Service Society was formed on 31 October 1914 as a reaction to perceived communal slights in the princely state of Travancore in southern India, which now forms a part of the state of Kerala.
+The Nair Service Society was formed on 31 October 1914 by Mannathu Padmanabha Pillai as a reaction to perceived communal slights in the princely state of Travancore in southern India, which now forms a part of the state of Kerala.
 At the time of formation, K. Kelappan was the president and Mannathu Padmanabhan was the secretary.
 Nairs were the most economically and socially dominant community, as well as the most numerous, in what was traditionally a staunchly Hindu kingdom that rigorously and officially enforced distinctions between castes.
-Some Nairs had felt provoked by the rise to prominence of the Saint Thomas Christians during the era of British rule and whose members were being elected as chairs of various official bodies during a period when the political systems were being modified.
+Some Nairs had felt provoked by the rise to prominence of the Saint Thomas Christians during the era of British rule and whose members were being elected as chairs of various official bodies, this was notable because previously, during a period when the political systems were being modified, these positions were held only by Hindu Nairs or Brahmins.

-The Nairs believed Travancore to be a Hindu state and the founders of the NSS believed that their own community could only counter the changing socio-political situation if it presented a united front and did away with its internal social subdivisions.
-The first caste association of this type to have been formed in the region was the Sree Narayana Dharma Paripalana Yogam (SNDP), established in 1903 to work for the benefit of the Ezhava community.
+The Nairs believed Travancore to be a Hindu state and the founders of the NSS believed that their own community could only counter the changing socio-political situation if it presented a united front and did away with its internal social subdivisions, to support this, Mannathu Padmanabha Pillai removed the title "Pillai" from his name, which is recognized as one of the highest statuses among the Nairs.
+One generation back, the high-status Nairs mostly used surnames like Pillai, Kurup, Varma, etc., while the Nair surname was relatively rare.
+He believed this would help remove differences among Nairs based on social status and promote unity.
+Its effect was significant, as many started removing their title surnames and reverted to their original caste surname, Nair, but many families in central Travancore and cochin still keep the titular surnames or interchangeably use "Nair" and Title surname to show their high esteem once they have.
+Now, the Nair surname is common among higher and auxiliary subcastes.

-Branches